openforis/sepal-doc/docs/source/setup/gee.rst

 .. tip::

-    On your first connexion to the code editor it is strongly advised to follow the small tour proposed by the interface
+    On your first connection to the code editor it is strongly advised to follow the small tour proposed by the interface

     .. image:: ../img/setup/gee/editor_tour.png
         :alt: gee code editor tour